Julia DeGraw

 Troutdale Representative

 Norm Thomas grew up mostly in Coeur d’ Alene Idaho before moving to Portland when he was beginning his sophomore year in High School.
 He graduated from Centennial High School in Gresham Oregon.
 While in the US Army, he earned the rank of Staff Sargent.
 Alongside his wife, he returned to Portland upon leaving the Army.
 He graduated from Portland Community College with Computer programming degree.
 Since moving to Troutdale, he has served on the City Council and several other city committees.
-He has been a commission on the MHCRC a representative from Troutdale for over 25 years.
+He has been a commissioner on the MHCRC, a representative from Troutdale, for over 25 years.
 He enjoys camping, watching baseball, traveling and attending community-theater plays.

 Norm Thomas participates on the Finance Committee.